ertekin-research-group/papercool/README.md

 ## Process

-Begin by using this repository as a template to create a new repository for your paper.
+Begin by using this repository as a template to create a new private repository for your paper.
 The new repo is to be created within the ertekin-research-group organization.

 There are four phases: